• Skip to main content

 Long single-line strings

 The long single line strings take up the entire screen width.
 You can break them into multiple lines using the + operator.
-This is the preferred way of writing long single line strings.

 Another way is to use the \ at the end of the line, which indicates that the line continues on the next line.